Child support

 This means that FRO collects child support directly from the payor parent and pays that amount to the other parent.

-And, if a payor parent misses a payment, FRO can do things like:
+And, if a payor parent misses a payment, FRO can, for example:

 How long does child support last?